LeonardoDilecce/T.H.A.E.L.Y.X/CONTRIBUTING.md

 ---

 ## 🤝 Thank You
-Every contribution helps improve Mission A.S.T.R.I.S.
+Every contribution helps improve Mission T.H.A.E.L.Y.X
 Your effort is genuinely appreciated.